 Above is a photo of Paul McCartney being served champagne in first class on The Beatles’ flight from London to Tokyo in June 1966.
-The stewardess serving him is my mother.

 The photo was taken by Robert Whitaker who travelled with The Beatles as their photographer in the 1960s.
 I don’t normally post things unrelated to my own photography on my site, but since uploading the above photo to my personal Facebook page and receiving so much interest, I thought it might make a good story.

 At the time my mother Kawasaki Satoko was a stewardess for Japan Airlines.
 When news hit that The Beatles were to come to Tokyo for a concert in 1966, she knew she had to be on that flight.
 However, the crew had already been decided months before, so in order for her to be part of the historic flight, she had to prove that her presence there was invaluable, and got in touch with the JAL PR department to see what could be done.

 Her contact in the PR department at the time was a man named Itou san, who had come up with an ambitious marketing stunt that could give JAL a much needed publicity boost.
 He decided that if The Beatles would somehow be wearing the JAL ‘Happi Coats’ (a kind of casual summer over garment worn by Japanese) as they disembarked the plane, the JAL brand would be broadcast to millions of fans around the world and become synonymous with The Beatles, thus becoming the greatest (free) advertising in aviation history.

 My mum had no other choice but to declare that she would do her best to make it happen!
 Needless to say, rosters were changed and Satoko Kawasaki was in charge of the First Class cabin which was to house the Beatles for their voyage from London to Tokyo on June 27, 1966.

 However, the flight didn’t go quite according to plan.
 In George Harrison’s words: